intel-unesp-mcp/infieri2019-session1/README.md

 precision.
 This performance is achieved at the same power consumption as in two Intel Xeon® processors, which yield up to 300 GFLOP/s.

-In order to completely utilize the full power of Intel® Xeon Phi™ coprocessors (as well as Intel Xeon-based systems), applications must utilize several levels of parallelism:
+In order to take advantage of the full power of Intel® Xeon Phi™ coprocessors (as well as Intel Xeon-based systems), applications must use several levels of parallelism:

 1.  task parallelism in distributed memory to scale an application across multiple coprocessors or multiple compute nodes,